 The timing belt is vital to the operation and performance of your engine.
 The timing belt does just that, time, if there is damage or stretching to the timing belt, your engine will not work properly.
 It is highly recommended that once your engine reaches 160,000 km, you replace the timing belt.
 Every 15,000 km your engine belt should be inspected.

 Everyday use causes the timing belts to become worn out and if the engine is strained more than it should be due to wet weather or pulling a trailer then this will happen even quicker.
 When inspecting your timing belt, the technician will look for edges that are worn out and where you can see the filaments, any form of cracking on either side, surfaces that are shiny or glazing; this is a symptom of flexibility being lost on the belt and means it is easier for it to break.

 When inspecting the timing belt a technician will also look for a collection of materials as when the timing belt begins to wear out there can be a buildup of debris on the rib cross-sections, noise and unwanted vibrations can come from this.
 Stretching or elongation reduces the amount of tension placed on the belt and lowers the needed power being transferred to the accessories.

 If the tensioners internal components have malfunctioned then you will have misalignment which can cause excess vibrations and noise and it can eventually lead to your vehicle overheating.
-Timing is everything, especially when dealing with the performance of your automobile so make sure that you have regular inspections performed on your timing belts.
+Timing is everything, especially when dealing with the performance of your automobile so make sure that you have regular inspections performed on your timing belts in Kelowna British Columbia.